ddev/ddev/docs/users/extend/customization-extendibility.md

 To load the new configuration, run `ddev restart`.

-## Overriding default container images
-The default container images provided by ddev are defined in the `config.yaml` file in the `.ddev` folder of your project.
-This means that _defining_ an alternative image for default services is as simple as changing the image definition in `config.yaml`.
-In practice, however, ddev currently has certain expectations and assumptions for what the web and database containers provide.
-At this time, it is recommended that the default container projects be referenced or used as a starting point for developing an alternative image.
-If you encounter difficulties integrating alternative images, please [file an issue and let us know](https://github.com/drud/ddev/issues/new).

 ## Extending config.yaml with custom config.*.yaml files

 You may add additional config.*.yaml files to organize additional commands as you see fit for your project and team.